NuGet/Insights/README.md

 A **catalog scan** is a unit of work for Insights which runs analysis against all of the packages published during some time range.
-The time range for a catalog scan is bounded by the previous NuGet V3 catalog commit timestamp used (as an exclusive minimum) and an arbitrary timestamp to process up to (as an inclusive maximum).
+The time range for a catalog scan is bounded by the a previous catalog stamp used (as an exclusive minimum) and an arbitrary timestamp to process up to (as an inclusive maximum).
 For more information, see the [architecture section](#architecture).

-Once you have opened the website URL in your web browser of choice, follow these steps to start your first catalog scan from the Insights admin panel.
+Once you have opened the localhost website URL mentioned in the section above, follow these steps to start your first catalog scan from the Insights admin panel.

 1. In your web browser, viewing the website URL, click on the "Admin" link in the navigation bar.
-2. Start some catalog scans.
+2. Start one or more catalog scans.
    - For your first try, run a single driver against a single [NuGet V3 catalog](https://docs.microsoft.com/en-us/nuget/api/catalog-resource) commit.